AcidicSoil/ai-fitness-assistant/README.md

 ## Running Tests

-Tests are not yet implemented, but a basic test runner has been added to provide a placeholder entry point.
-Execute the following command to run the test script:
+Automated tests are implemented with [Jest](https://jestjs.io/).
+Execute the following command to run the test suite:

 ```bash
 npm test
 ```

-This runs `node ./tests/test-runner.js`, which currently prints a message and exits successfully.
-Replace the contents of `tests/test-runner.js` with real tests as the project evolves.
+This runs Jest and executes the tests located in the `tests` directory.